sparkflows/sparkflows-docs/docs/tutorials/end-to-end/books-recommendations/data-modelling.rst

 Data Modelling
 ******************

-Modelling Books Dataset
+Recommending Books Based on Popularity
 -------------------------
 The below workflow:

-* Graphs the distribution of books by the year published
+* Groups the Ratings by ISBN
-* Calculates the cardinality of the string columns
+* Calculates the weighting rating for each book
+* Sorts the books by their weighted rating
+* Prints out a top 20 list of the best books to recommend

 .. figure:: ../../../_assets/tutorials/data-engineering/books-recommendations/BRP_Overview.PNG